wfavorite/gcpustat/README.md

 The project is coded in C++ 11 with some design optimizations aimed at performance.
 (The tool should not *consume* the CPUs it is monitoring.)
 The code is free to use with BSD licensing.

+Testing has been done on lower-end AMD/Atom/Raspberry Pi architectures, but not multiple socket systems.
+(A potential problem in building the related data structures has been identified, but not validated/tested at this time.)